 - It is estimated that 3 in 1,000 infants are born with serious to profound hearing loss.

 In addition, studies have linked untreated hearing loss to emotional, physical, mental, psychological and even economic disadvantages.
-To make matters worse, there are many “myths” about hearing loss that prevent those with hearing loss from doing anything about it.
+To make matters worse, there are many “myths” that prevent those afflicted from doing anything about it.

 Causes of Hearing Loss